giganticode/codeprep/README.md

 dataprep <commmand> "Some code to be split"
 ```

-OR
 ```bash
 dataprep <commmand> --path /path/to/the/dataset
 ```

-Hereafter we will demonstrate its usage as a python library.
+Hereafter we will demonstrate the usage as a python library.
 The CLI is analogous to the python API.
 You can find the documentation about how to use it [here](dataprep/cli/spec.py).

 ## Usage examples